mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 **NS record is responsible for resoving our domain.**

+## what is vpc

+**A VPC is a private, isolated network in AWS where we can securely launch resources, control IP ranges, subnets, routing, and firewall rules, similar to having our own data center inside AWS.**

+# Key Features of a VPC

+- **Isolation** → Your own private network inside AWS.
+- **Subnets** → Divide network into public (internet-facing) and private (internal) subnets.
+- **Route Tables** → Control traffic flow between subnets and internet.
+- **Internet Gateway (IGW)** → Allows resources in public subnet to connect to the internet.
+- **NAT Gateway** → Lets private subnet instances reach the internet without being exposed.
+- **Security Groups & NACLs** → Firewall-like features for controlling inbound and outbound traffic.
+- **Peering & Transit Gateway** → Connect VPCs with each other securely.

 ## How do you ensure that your infrastructure is scalable and can handle unexpected traffic spikes?

 in one project our e-commerce app faced traffic spikes during sales.
 We used Kubernetes HPA to scale Pods based on CPU/memory and AWS ALB to distribute traffic.
 We also cached frequent queries in Redis.
 This allowed the system to handle a 3x spike in traffic smoothly without downtime.